Prashant-17-11/RandomColors/README.md

 Import Buttton component in Random

+## Task 7

+Now we are ready to render Button.
+Add a Button instance after header tag in render function of Random.js Add an attribute light={this.isLight()}

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).